G-Core/product-documentation/documentation/hosting/virtual-servers/manage/operating-system/buy-a-windows-server.md

 ---
 # Buy a Windows server

-**Note**: Windows OS is available for any plan except KVM-SSD-1, KVM-SSD-2 и KVM-SSD-3.
+**Note**: Windows OS is available for any plan except KVM-SSD-1, KVM-SSD-2, and KVM-SSD-3.

 ## Buy a Windows server